markd87/markd87.github.io/_posts/2019-07-24-finance-dojo.markdown

 ---
 layout: post
 title: "Finance dojo"
 date: 2019-07-24 21:39:00 +0100
-categories: posts
 tags: datascience coding
 ---

 I recently went to a data science for finance meetup at M&G Investments,which turned out to be a data science dojo run by M&G employees, where a data science task related to a finance data set is given and atendees work and discuss it, and at the end whoever wants can present their finding and ideas.

 Below is my Jupyter notebook from the event.